mixxxdj/manual/source/chapters/setup.rst

 output (channels 3-4) you can :term:`cue <cueing>` and :ref:`preview
 <djing-previewing-tracks>` the next track in your headphones.
 If
 your soundcard only has one stereo output, you can use multiple soundcards to achieve a similar setup.
-Most DJ :term:`MIDI controllers <MIDI controller>` above the most basic models include a soundcard with 2 stereo outputs (see :ref:`setup-controller-and-external-card` for details).
+Most DJ controllers above the most basic models include a soundcard with 2 stereo outputs (see :ref:`setup-controller-and-external-card` for details).

 The configuration depicted above uses two soundcards.
 This setup is the bare minimum for serious DJing.
 Without any extra gear, the DJ can control Mixxx via